 2. Do the Small Things, because They Might Be the Big Things

-Yes the small things definitely matter, but don’t limit God on what He wants you to do for someone else.
+Yes the small things definitely matter but don’t limit God on what He wants you to do for someone else.
 God has plans for each and every one of us.
-Just because it seems like a small part in your life, doesn’t mean that God isn’t using it for a big part in someone else’s life.
+Just because it seems like a small part of your life, doesn’t mean that God isn’t using it for a big part in someone else’s life.
 The big things do matter as well, but just remember all things are being used for the good of those who love God and are called according to His purpose.

 3. Love Unconditionally

 Jesus never looked at people as sinners.
 He looked at them with love and had dinner with them, spent time with them and cared for them.
 Something that always gets me is that Jesus cooked for His disciples, and He fed the multitudes.
 He stinkin’ loves people through His actions.
 He loves people regardless of how they treated Him.
 Even all the way to that cross, He still loved them and forgave them.
 Dang!
 That’s love.

 I have to suggest a beautiful book to you that highlights the way Jesus was in His time here on earth, and how His life impacted so many in that day but also people today.
 Bob Goff’s book Love Does talks about love in action and making yourself available for people, just like Jesus did.